ryanlloydfrench/Tundra/README.md

 ## Tundra
-A simple site on why I want to work for Tundra.
+A simple site on why I should work for Tundra.

 ### Setup
 1. Install Node